 New Zealand’s gang phenomenon was deeply influenced by the United States, where youthful delinquency emerged as a specific problem, and the term ‘teenager’ became common, in the 1950s.

-After the rock ’n’ roll era commenced in the US around 1954, bodgies and their female counterparts, widgies, appeared on the New Zealand scene.
-Bodgies typically wore tight jeans and their hair plastered down with Vaseline or Brylcreem.
-Rock ’n’ roll’s arrival signalled a revolution in youth culture, and was accompanied by rising public concern about the erosion of traditional values.
+After the rock ’n’ roll era commenced in the US around 1954, bodgies and their female counterparts, widgies, appeared in New Zealand.
+Bodgies typically wore tight jeans and plastered their hair down with Vaseline or Brylcreem.
+Rock ’n’ roll’s arrival signalled a revolution in youth culture and was accompanied by rising public concern about the erosion of traditional values.

 Rock ’n’ roll

 In the 1950s young New Zealanders flocked to buy hits by Bill Haley, Chuck Berry, Fats Domino, Elvis Presley and others.
 They adopted new styles of dance, dress and haircuts.
 Motorcycles, gangs and violence were glamorised in films such as Marlon Brando’s 1954 The wild one (originally banned in New Zealand), James Dean’s Rebel without a cause (1955), Elvis Presley’s King Creole (1958), and hit songs like ‘Black denim trousers and motorcycle boots’ (Cheers, 1955), ‘Rebel rouser’ (Duane Eddy, 1958), ‘Rumble’ (Link Wray, 1958), and ‘Mac the knife’ (Bobby Darin, 1959).

 From the mid-1950s teenage gangs such as Currie’s Cowboys and the Saints became common in Auckland and Wellington.
 The Coffin Cheaters were active in Dunedin.
 By 1959 there were about 51 different gangs in Auckland and another 17 in Wellington, many centred around motorcycle ownership.